agg23/openfpga-NES/README.md

 ROMs should be placed in `/Assets/nes/common`

-PAL ROMs should boot, but there may be timing and sound issues as the core currently doesn't properly support PAL (proper support coming soon).
+PAL ROMs should boot, but there will be timing and sound issues as the core currently doesn't properly support PAL (proper support coming soon).
 I highly recommend you do not play PAL games, and instead use NTSC games (if they exist) at this time.

 ## Features